-Our education and outreach programs focus on increasing awareness among the Himalayan communities living near red panda habitat, as well as among the general public worldwide.
+Our education and outreach programs focus on increasing awareness among red panda range communities, as well as among the general public worldwide.

-Communities situated in and around red panda habitat are usually marginalized and have inadequate education opportunities.
-Red Panda Network (RPN) provides this education through “forest guardian” workshops where educational training about the importance of red pandas and the eastern Himalayan ecosystem are provided.
-At these workshops, teachers are trained and given educational materials to conduct “forest guardian” trainings at their local schools.
-Some workshop participants are hired as Forest Guardians.
-These professional conservation ambassadors work within their respective communities to increase awareness of red pandas.
+Communities living in and around red panda habitat are often marginalized and have inadequate education opportunities.
+RPN provides this education through “forest guardian” workshops where participants receive educational training about the importance of red pandas to the eastern Himalayan ecosystem.
+Some workshop participants are hired as Forest Guardians who work within their communities to increase awareness of red pandas

 We developed a red panda conservation manual and are working with schools throughout the Panchthar-Ilam-Taplejung (PIT) corridor in integrating red panda conservation education into their curriculums.
 We provide trainings for teachers on how to prepare and teach red panda conservation lessons.

 We have established Roots and Shoots groups, which includes 3,000 students from 29 local schools.
 We organize mini ecotrips for students of Roots and Shoots Groups and support them in publishing red panda bulletins in their schools.

 Through FM radio broadcasts, red panda awareness workshops and distribution of red panda conservation posters and signs we have reached approximately 50,000 people in the east and 20,000 in Central Nepal.